cliftonh02/devise/readme.md

 ## Learning Objectives

 - Plan a user authentication system
-- Contrast the use cases for sessions and permanent storage
+- Contrast the use cases for sessions and cookies
 - Discuss the various security threats related to using sessions
 - Implement User Authentication using the Devise gem
+- Contrast authorization and authentication
+- Implement authentication for certain actions in our app

 ### Planning a User Authentication System

 Most applications have the idea of multiple users.
 To make a multi-user application, we should first start with defining the term _authentication_

-What is authentication?
+What is _authentication_?
  - making sure the user is who they say they are.
  - common authentication techniques involve asking a user for certain information: a username and password, a phone unlock code, or something unique like a fingerprint.
 What about hopping on to a computer at the apple store…sometimes already logged into Facebook!
 How?